House of Basarab: Legacy

 The Basarab name is the origin of several place names, including the region of Bessarabia (today part of Moldova and Ukraine) and a few towns, such as Basarabi in Romania, Basarabeasca in the Republic of Moldova, and Basarbovo in Bulgaria.

-Queen Elizabeth II of the United Kingdom herself was descended from Princess Stanca of Basarab (1518?-1601) as an eighth-generation descendant of Claudine Rhédey von Kis-Rhéde of Erdőszentgyörgy, a Hungarian countess from the Teck-Cambridge family.
-Elizabeth was thus also a fifteenth great-grandniece of Vlad the Impaler.
+As an eighth-generation descendant of Claudine Rhédey von Kis-Rhéde of Erdőszentgyörgy, Queen Elizabeth II of the United Kingdom can trace her lineage to Stanca, daughter of Mircea the Shepherd.
+Elizabeth was thus also a direct descendant of Vlad II Dracul.